mollie/Episerver/Mollie.Checkout/README.md

-# Episerver Mollie Checkout integration
+# Episerver Mollie integration
 <hr/>

 ## Intro

-The Mollie.Checkout package helps with the implementation of [Mollie Checkout](https://docs.mollie.com/guides/checkout) (Mollie hosted payment pages) as payment method in episerver commerce.
+The Mollie.Checkout package helps with the implementation of [Mollie](https://www.mollie.com/) for accepting online payments in a episerver commerce website.

 ## Packages